ranjithhd/Beginner-Guide-to-controller-area-network--CAN-CANFD/Day-4/Readme.md

 A LIN 2.0 master is backward compatible with a LIN 1.3 slave (with limitations).
 Both LIN 2.0 and LIN 1.3 slaves can coexist in a network but some new features like the improved checksum and automatic baud rate detection have to be avoided.

+## Day 4-Activity-5

+## Advantages and Disadvantages of Different Automotive Protocols

+#### Advantages of LIN protocol:

+•	As LIN is single wire-based interface, it reduces the cost and the complexity of implementation.

+•	LIN is self-synchronized and therefore no need of external oscillators.

+•	LIN is the best and the most suited alternative to the CAN for applications that do not need high bandwidth and that are of low speed.

+#### Disadvantages of LIN protocol:

+•	Since LIN is low speed, it is not considered for safety and other important applications.

+•	The communication is always initiated by the master and therefore when the master device fails then the whole bus gets failed.

+•	There are no strong error checking mechanisms in LIN.

+##### Advantages of CAN protocol:

+•	CAN is used in different electrical environments which offers noise free transmission.

+•	In CAN any node on the bus can initiate the communication and any node can respond.
+Therefore, failure of one device/node will not lead to the failure of the entire system.

+•	CAN protocol offers strong error checking mechanisms.

+##### Disadvantages of CAN protocol:

+•	CAN bus is more expensive than that of LIN

+•	Implementing CAN is bit complex than that of LIN due to increased number of nodes.

+##### Advantages of FlexRay:

+•	FlexRay is deterministic, fault-tolerant, and high-speed protocol than that of CAN protocol and therefore FlexRay is mostly used in safety critical applications.

+•	Since FlexRay is a synchronous protocol, it synchronizes its nodes without external synchronous clock.

+•	The star topology of the FlexRay reduces the exposed wire for the segment which in turn decreases the noise.

+•	It has better error checking mechanism compared to LIN and CAN.

+##### Disadvantages of FlexRay:

+•	It is expensive compared to LIN and CAN protocols.

+•	It is bit complex to implement

+•	It has lower operating voltages

+##### Advantages of Ethernet :

+•	The fastest speed provide by Gigabit ethernet is of 1Gbps.
+The speed ranges from more than 10 times Fast Ethernet.

+•	To form an Ethernet, we don’t need much cost.
+It is relatively inexpensive.
+Total cost induced is less.

+•	In Ethernet, all the node have an equivalent privileges.
+It does not follow client-server architecture.

+•	It does not require any switches or hubs

+•	Maintenance and administration are simple.

+•	The cable wont to connect systems in ethernet is strong to noise.

+•	As it is strong to the noise, the standard of the info transfer doesn’t degrade.
+The data transfer quality is good.

+•	With latest versions such as gigabit ethernet and wireless ethernet (IEEE 802.11ac/11ad) transfer speeds in data with the speed of 1-100Gbps.

+##### Disadvantages of Ethernet :

+•	It offers a nondeterministic service.

+•	It doesn’t hold good for real-time applications because it requires deterministic service.

+•	As priority packets cannot be set, it’s not suitable for a client-server architecture.

+•	In an interactive application, data is extremely small and wish quick data transfer.
+In ethernet, there’s a limit of the minimum size of the frame to 46B.
+As a result, it’s not an honest choice for interactive applications.

+•	If you’re using it for interactive applications, you’ve got to feed dummy data to form the frame size 46B which is mandatory.

+•	Not suitable for traffic-intensive applications.
+In case the rate of traffic on the Ethernet goes up the efficiency of the Ethernet goes down.

+•	It provides connectionless communication over the network.

+•	The receiver cannot able to send any knowledge after receiving the packets.

+•	If there’s any problem in ethernet, it’s difficult to troubleshoot what cable or node within the network causing an actual problem.

+•	The 100Base-T4 version does not support full-duplex data communication mode.